Set Up a Separate Wi-Fi Network for WireGuard on OpenWrt

 interface, and their firewall zones, respectively — but it won’t work yet.
 By default, traffic from all LAN

-interfaces (in this tutorial, both lan
+interfaces (in this tutorial, both lan and lanVPN) are still routed to

 is sent through the VPN.